shzhe02/cornerboxes/content/misc/exchange/5/index.md

 One of the reasons I chose Singapore as my exchange destination was because it was conveniently located near lots of other Asian countries.
 However, I ended up not using that ability very much.
 I visited Malaysia several times, both through the Woodlands Checkpoint (land border between Singapore and Malaysia) as well as by air, and I also visited Japan once.

-Not everyone will visit Japan, so I'll just give some tips for travelling to Malaysia.
+Not everyone will visit Japan, so I'll just give some tips for traveling to Malaysia.

 ## Malaysia

-Travelling to Malaysia can be done in two ways.
+Traveling to Malaysia can be done in two ways.
 First, by crossing the land border (Woodlands Checkpoint) North of Singapore.
 I would recommend going nearer towards the afternoon to avoid the rush of people crossing the border to go to work.
 Also, make sure you have a debit/credit card that supports Visa, since Malaysian busses used within the border checkpoints lets you use your Visa card as your bus card.
 I learned this the hard way when I tried to cross the border with my MasterCard credit card and it didn't work.

 The second method is to travel by air, which costs about 65-75 euros for a round trip.
 I used this method a couple times during my exchange, and I would recommend AirAsia over Jetstar (those are generally the two main options for this route) as Jetstar flights on this route were often delayed.